-Our Kindergarten Program is an alternative to the public school.
-Our Junior Kindergarten and Kindergartners enjoy the benefits of being in a combined classroom.
+Our Montessori Kindergarten Program is an alternative to the public school.
+Our Montessori Junior Kindergarten and Kindergartners enjoy the benefits of being in a combined classroom.

 At this age, play continues to provide children with a strong path to learning and the mastery of important skills.
 Children learn from self-directed problem solving and experimentation.
 The Junior Kindergarten/Kindergarten environment is filled with exciting hands-on experiences and opportunities for active exploration, allowing for investigation and creativity.
 Different levels of ability, development, and learning styles are expected, appreciated, and taken into consideration when designing activities.